Skip to content

 Schools implementing the Stephanie Alexander kitchen garden program are supported through a range of varying national and state government funding opportunities.
 In addition to these part-funding opportunities, schools are expected to contribute the balance to run the Program from their own resources and community networks.

-There are now two Indigenous schools participating in the program, Rawa Community School at Punmu Aboriginal Community and Wiluna Remote Community School in remote Western Australia.
+There are many Indigenous schools participating in the program; the first two were Rawa Community School at Punmu Aboriginal Community and Wiluna Remote Community School in remote Western Australia.

 Abstract adapted from Stephanie Alexander Kitchen Garden Foundation